imgix/react-imgix/.github/pull_request_template.md

 2. Run `npm install` in the repository root.
 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`npm run test`).
 Tip: `npm run --watch` is helpful in development.
-5. Format your code with [prettier](https://github.com/prettier/prettier) (`npm run pretty`).
+5. Format your code with [prettier](https://github.com/prettier/prettier) (`npm run format`).
 Don't worry too much if you haven't done this, we have a bot that will do this for you when you submit a PR.
 6. Fill out the template below and delete everything above the line.

 **Learn more about contributing:** https://github.com/imgix/react-imgix/blob/master/CONTRIBUTING.md

 ## tldr

-There are three main goals in this document, depending on the nature of your pr:
+There are three main goals in this document, depending on the nature of your PR:

-- [description](#description): please tell us about your pr
+- [description](#description): please tell us about your PR
-- [checklist](#checklist): please review the checklist that is most closly related to your pr
+- [checklist](#checklist): please review the checklist that is most closely related to your PR
 - [contributors list](#packagejson-contributors): you're one of us now, please add yourself to `package.json` and let the world know!

 The following sections provide more detail on each.